guineveresaenger/TaskListRails/README.md

   - Submitting the form from the `edit` action should _update_ the existing task; not create a new one.
     - Research: ActiveRecord's `update` method.
   - Link to the `edit` action from the task's `show` page.
-  - DRY up your code by reusing the view code from the `new` functionality
+  - Optional:  DRY up your code by reusing the view code from the `new` functionality
     - Hint: Rendering _partials_ in Rails.

- -->